KucharskiR/simple-Java-apps/README.md

  - [ImageResizeThumbnailator](https://github.com/KucharskiR/simple-Java-apps/blob/main/src/main/java/com/simpleApps/my_simple_apps/ImageResizeThumbnailator.java) - resizes all images in a given folder so that they have an output size (in mb) as indicated on the input.
 Resized files are saved in a separate defined folder
  - [ImageQualityResizer](https://github.com/KucharskiR/simple-Java-apps/blob/main/src/main/java/com/simpleApps/my_simple_apps/ImageQualityResizer.java) - similar to ImageResizeThumbnailator but manipulate only the quality of image (not resize)
  - [PriceCalc](https://github.com/KucharskiR/simple-Java-apps/blob/main/src/main/java/com/simpleApps/my_simple_apps/PriceCalc.java) - an application that calculates the gross final price of a product by taking into account the expected return on sales (e.g., 20% of the sales revenue) and percentage costs
+ - [PriceCalcMany](https://github.com/KucharskiR/simple-Java-apps/blob/main/src/main/java/com/simpleApps/my_simple_apps/PriceCalcMany.java) - other version of PriceCalc.
+Do not enter expected return percent.
+App will calculate many final prices for values from 0% to 20% with step 1%

 ## Usage/Examples